What Causes Fever?

 Measuring a fever

 Fever is measured by either a digital under the arm thermometer, or an infrared ear or forehead device.
 A fever is generally any temperature above 37.4 degrees celsius.
-A low reading around 35 to 36 is usually due to poor contact with the skin.
-This is not a concern.
+Forehead adhesive plastic thermometers are not recommended.

 Fever in an infant.